Automatic Critical Mechanic Discovery Using Playtraces in Video Games: Discussion

 Based on the results from the user study and the agent experiments, we conclude that the new playtrace method is more successful than the \emph{AtDelfi} method at correctly identifying critical mechanics.
 This suggests that the method could be a crucial component in a tutorial generation system.

-For Zelda, Solarfox, and Plants, the augmented agent results demonstrate significant performance improvement over the vanilla MCTS agent when critical mechanics are incorporated into the search algorithm.
-In particular, the playtrace method outperformed \emph{AtDelfi} in Plants, due to the inclusion of some highly important mechanics about planting defenses.
-Neither of the methods helped agents win RealPortals, suggesting there is room for improvement in how this information is incorporated into the agent.
-We ran initial experiments with a fourth type of agent, one that incorporated every mechanic in the game rather than just critical ones, and found that this agent performed extremely poorly, suggesting that being overloaded with mechanic information is not effective.
+For Zelda, Solarfox, and Plants, the Playtrace agent results demonstrate significant win-rate improvement over the vanilla MCTS agent when critical mechanics are incorporated into the search algorithm.
+In particular, the Playtrace method outperformed \emph{AtDelfi} in Plants, due to the inclusion of some highly important mechanics about planting defenses.
+None of the methods help agents win RealPortals, suggesting there is room for improvement in how this information is incorporated into the agent.
+This is further supported by the inconsistant gameplay of the All agent, which is rewarded for any game mechanic being triggered.
+In a game like Plants, where there are $15$ mechanics in total, incorporating every mechanic seems to have a strong positive affect.
+But in Zelda, which contains nearly three times as many, this causes the opposite.
+We speculate this has something to do with how the MCTS agents are rewarded for mechanic triggers.
+For Plants, most mechanics are directly or indirectly caused by the player planting more plants.
+Any action, therefore that involves planting a plant is highly rewarded.
+In Zelda, however, a good portion of the mechanics involve enemies bumping into walls and each other.
+When every branch in the tree is rewarded for these stochastic occurrences, MCTS agents behave more like breadth first search agents.
+The AtDelfi and Playtrace methods overcome this by allowing the agent to focus on the game-winning mechanics only, and therefore can take advantage of MCTS' ``exploitation'' factor.

 The new playtrace method demonstrates matched or significant improvement over the \emph{AtDelfi} method based on the match rates shown in Table \ref{tab:userstudyResults}.
 Interestingly enough, although the playtrace method has its highest match rate with RealPortals, an agent augmented with those mechanics only manages to win the game 1\% of the time.
 This situation proves that a two-step evaluation procedure provides a deeper understanding than either being a stand-alone process.
 In the context of tutorial generation for humans, a method which helps an AI achieve a stable win rate yet fails to address many of the human-identified critical mechanics cannot be considered very successful.